An Outline of the Story of Large-Scale Structure Formation

 The pressure forces include ideal gas law pressure, radiation pressure, and magnetic pressure (which if nothing else helps to launch relativistic bipolar jets from central supermassive black hole, and thus provides AGN feedback to structure formation).

-10. Note that in calculations of large-scale structure we are NEVER trying to calculate our observable universe exactly as we see it.
+10. Note, in calculations of large-scale structure we are NEVER trying to calculate our observable universe exactly as we see it.

 We are trying to calculate simulated large-scale structure that as the SAME statistical properties as that of the large-scale structure: e.g., same average number of galaxies of each type per unit volume, same average number of galaxy clusters per unit volume, etc.